Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/diamond/diamond.md

 title: Diamond Standard
 ---

-This example shows how you can use the implementation of [diamond standard](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/src/upgradeability/diamond) to implement diamond standard pattern for upgradeable and unlimited contracts.
+This example shows how you can use the implementation of [diamond standard](https://github.com/727-Ventures/openbrush-contracts/tree/main/contracts/src/upgradeability/diamond) to implement diamond standard pattern for upgradeable and unlimited contracts.

+## Disclaimer

+Delegate calls [were marked](https://github.com/paritytech/ink/pull/1331#discussion_r953736863) as a possible attack vector in ink!
+Therefore the `Diamond` pattern will not work within OpenBrush until this is reimplemented in ink!
+4.

 ## Step 1: Import default implementation